ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - A Mathematical Introduction to Logic (Herbert Enderton)
 - Philosophy of Computer Science (William Rapaport)
 - The Anthropocene Reviewed (John Green)
+- In Search of the Light (Susan Blackmore)